On The Partition Regularity of $ax+by = cw^mz^n$: Conjectures and Concluding Remarks

-contains an $n$th power in $\mathbb{Q}$. \end{conjecture} We conclude with some examples of systems of equations whose partition regularity remains unknown.
+In light of Theorem \ref{PositiveResultForSystems} and Corollary \ref{NegativeResultForSystemsOverZ} we are led to Conjecture \ref{FinalConjectureIntro} from the introduction, so we conclude with some examples of systems of equations whose partition regularity remains unknown.
 We are unable to apply Theorem \ref{NegativeResultForSystemsOverDedekindDomains} to the system of equations

 since $I = \{16,33\}$ and $16$ is an $8$th power modulo every prime $p$.
-Since $33$ is an $8$th power in $\mathbb{Z}_2$ we also cannot expect a generalization of Lemma \ref{MinimalRadoConditionApplied} to systems of equations to help determine the partition regularity of the system in \eqref{UnresolvedSystem}.
+Since $33$ is an $8$th power in $\mathbb{Z}_2$ we also cannot expect a generalization of Theorem \ref{MinimalRadoConditionApplied} to systems of equations to help determine the partition regularity of the system in \eqref{UnresolvedSystem}.
 We are also unable to apply Theorem \ref{NegativeResultForSystemsOverDedekindDomains} to the system of equations